 Clock Features for Power Conscious and Greener Applications

 When designing clock sources in power conscious applications, various timing technologies and clock features should be considered as they affect power consumption differently.
-This paper discusses power consumption and other power-saving features, performance and layout issues; and compares the features and tradeoffs of the three main reference clock types (XTAL, oscillator and clock generator) and the two main timing technologies (quartz and MEMS) are discussed.
+This paper discusses power consumption and other power-saving features, performance and layout issues; and compares the features and tradeoffs of the three main reference clock types (XTAL, oscillator and clock generator) and the two main timing technologies (quartz and MEMS).

-Reference timing components (such as resonators and oscillators) are used in industrial and medical digital electronic systems to synchronize all signals to the clock source.
-Electronic equipment used in industrial and medical environments must be highly reliable and robust, and must contain components that are designed to operate in these environments.
-Read how MEMS oscillators offer new features, flexibility and superior reliability that is ideal for these types of applications.
+Reference timing components are used in industrial electronic systems to synchronize all signals to the clock source.
+Electronic equipment used in harsh industrial environments must be highly resilient and robust, and must contain components that are designed to operate in extreme environments.
+Learn how MEMS-based oscillators offer new features, flexibility and superior reliability that is ideal for industrial applications.

 How to Improve Tablet PCs and Other Portable Devices with MEMS Timing Technology

 Market dynamics are quickly changing with the success of the iPad, iPhone and Android-based devices.
 MEMS-based timing solutions enable designers to differentiate their products and meet their needs for devices with smaller size, more features, higher performance, better reliability and durability.
 Learn how manufacturers of portable devices can leverage both the performance advantages as well as supply chain benefits of new timing technology.

 MEMS Timing Solutions Are Ideal for Digital Camera Applications